dsharlet/slinky/README.md

 1. Allocating `ab` to have the full extent of the product `a x b`, and executing all of the first multiply followed by all of the second multiply.
 2. Each row of the second product depends only on the same row of the first product.
 Therefore, we can allocate `ab` to hold only one row of the product `a x b`, and compute both products in a loop over rows of the final result	.

-Much like the first example, the strategy is not optimal by splitting the loop into individual elements.
+Much like the first example, the second strategy would not be optimal.
 We really want to split this loop into a small chunk to use the best matrix multiply inner loops, which compute small tiles of the output, not single rows.
 In both cases, this can be achieved by specifying an alignment that we want the operations to be executed with, e.g. 8 rows at a time, or 256 elements at a time.